 Additionally, a best practice is to have regular meetings with the CCoE and other lines of business to discuss pain points, solutions, policy updates, and lessons learned from their day-to-day efforts.
 With this, stakeholders from across functional teams can understand the cloud security implications of decisions before implementing them.

-Leading third-party cloud security and compliance solutions can provide a complete picture of your cloud environment, spanning the data center, edge, and across clouds, for workloads running in VMs, containers, and alongside native cloud services.
+Leading third-party cloud security and compliance solutions can provide a complete picture of your cloud environment, across hybrid, multicloud, and containers.
 When evaluating the cloud security solution for your business, there are a few questions to keep in mind in terms of visibility:

 - Does it provide granular visibility across different asset types (accounts, owners, IaaS, PaaS, Serverless)?